 Let’s review.
 Thank God and thank goodness are used when you are very happy and relieved that something bad didn’t happen.
 Then thanks to a person is used for when you want to give that person credit for a good thing he or she did.

 You can also use the phrases, “I’m thankful” and “I’m grateful” to express thankfulness and gratitude in general.
 Use these phrases to express how happy you are for the good things in your life.

 We usually use, “I’m thankful” and “I’m grateful” with the preposition for and then a noun.
 For example, “I’m thankful for my friends” or “I’m thankful for my family.”
 Let’s imagine that you got an opportunity to study in another country and you’re really happy.
 You could say, “I’m grateful for this opportunity.”
 These two phrases are used to express thankfulness and gratitude in general.

 One final mistake to avoid, look at how we spell these words thankful and grateful.
 Don’t write two l’s – it’s only one l at the end of thankful and grateful, and don’t get the word grateful confused with the word great.
 We have the word great, it’s spelled G-R-E-A-T. The word grateful it’s pronounced very similarly but it’s spelled G-R-A-T-E-F-U-L.

 Learn phrases for speaking English

-If you enjoyed this video please like it, share it with other English learners and I’d love if you could leave a comment saying one thing that you are thankful for grateful for, to put these phrases into practice.
+Well, if you enjoyed this video please like it and share it with other English learners – and I’d love if you could leave a comment saying one thing that you are thankful for grateful for, to put these phrases into practice.
 Bye for now.